illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/Readme.md

   * Remember to shut it down by issuing the command to exit the SSH session and then: `vagrant halt`
   * You can see the new box added to Vagrant by issuing the command: `vagrant box list`

-### Additional Information on how to delete a vagrant box
+### Additional Information on how to delete a Vagrant box

 For this assignment, this step is optional, but I wanted to expose you to it as you will have to use this in your scripts to automate the deployment and recreation of your application.
 To delete the box from the `ubuntu-server` directory: